Daniel John O'Donoghue

 Daniel John O'Donoghue (August 1, 1844 – January 16, 1907) was a printer, labour leader and political figure in Ontario.
-O'Donoghue is recognized as one of the original founders of organized labour in Canada and in 1874 he became the first labour candidate election to a Canadian legislature.
+O'Donoghue is recognized as one of the original founders of organized labour in Canada and in 1874 he became the first labour candidate elected to a Canadian legislature.

 Labour activism

-He was born near Killarney in Ireland in 1844 and came to Canada with his parents in 1852.
+He was born near Killarney in County Kerry, Ireland on August 1, 1844, and came to Canada with his parents in 1852.
 Required to support his family after the death of his father, he became an apprentice to a printer in Ottawa at 13.
 He later spent time learning his trade as a printer while working in various places in the United States.
 In 1866, he returned to work in Ottawa, where he helped form Ottawa Typographical Union, later part of the International Typographical Union.
 In 1872, with Donald Robertson, he convinced Sir John A. Macdonald to introduce legislation legalizing trade unions.
 Later that year, O'Donoghue and Robertson helped found the Ottawa Trades Council; O'Donoghue became president in 1873.
 Later that year, he led an unsuccessful strike for a nine-hour day for printers.
 Also during that year, he helped found the Canadian Labour Union and became its first vice-president.